INCF/BrainImagingPipelines/doc/getting_started.rst

 .. testcode::

    def infotodict(sdir, dicominfofile):
-       from bips.workflows.dicomconvert_dcmstack import isMoco #this is a function that checks if a run was motion corrected import numpy as np
+       from bips.workflows.workkflow19 import isMoco #this is a function that checks if a run was motion corrected import numpy as np
        from glob import glob
        import os